 Now picture this: When I was a little kid, a very small traveling circus came to the “big” town (about 400 people) near us, and for the first time I got to see elephants, three of them.
-Not only that but I got to ride one!!!
+Not only that but I got to ride one!
 I was the first one in line to climb up the steps to the platform where I slid off onto her neck, right behind her head.
 With those big ears coming back over my legs.
 I still remember the feeling of that sparse, stiff hair on her head.
 After the circus closed, my family and I were privileged to talk with the elephant handler and I got to pet that elephant for a long time.
-For that little kid, growing up on a ranch, light-years from Africa, or even a city zoo…….what a thrill that was!!!
+For that little kid, growing up on a remote ranch, light-years from Africa, or even a city zoo, what a thrill that was!
 I was ready to trade off my saddle horse for an elephant.
 And that was the start of my fascination with elephants.

-And now there I was, traveling down a dirt road in the African bush, my world-class opportunity to see an elephant, and who knows what else, in the wild.
+And now there I was, traveling down a dirt track in the African bush, my world-class opportunity to see an elephant, and who knows what else, in the wild.
 I could hardly contain myself!
 I had my digital camera in hand and it was turned on.
 Boy was I ready.
-And do you know what I got to see??!!.......Nothing!!!
+And do you know what I got to see?!.......Nothing!
 Not a single wild animal of any kind.
 Zilch.
 Nada.
 I might as well have been on the backside of the moon.
 I can’t find words to describe how I felt.

 There has been, and continues to be, many more little kids kidnapped every week in the Central African Republic by the LRA and other terrorist groups to use and sell as sex slaves and child soldiers.

 "To sin by silence makes cowards out of men."
 Ella Wheeler Wilcox

-Third: Please grab a cup of coffee and take the time to read the rest of this web site so that you can be well informed
+Third: Please grab a cup of coffee and take the time to read the rest of this web site so that you can be well informed.